MadMatcher/MadLib/docs/madlib-technical-guide.md

 This function applies a trained matcher to new examples to predict match/non-match.
 * 'model' is a trained MLModel object.
 It is typically the output of train_matcher(), and is a trained SKLearn model or a SparkML Transformer.
-* 'df' is a Pandas or Spark dataframe of examples.
-This dataframe must contain a column named in 'feature_col', referring to a feature vector.
+* 'df' is a Pandas or Spark dataframe of examples (feature vectors).
+This dataframe must contain the column named in 'feature_col', referring to a feature vector.
 * 'prediction_col' will be a new column added to 'df'.
 The function will store the prediction match or non-match (usually 1.0 or 0.0) in this column.
 * 'confidence_col' will be a new column added to 'df'.
 The function will store a confidence score in the range [0.5, 1.0] in this column.
 If omitted, the function will not store any confidence score in the output dataframe.